Software accessed online that allows the construction and maintenance of websites without manual code editing.

 WordPress uses both posts and pages to display information to the website user.
 Here we will use “webpage” to refer to either a WordPress page or a WordPress post.
 So a webpage is the display a web address (URL) delivers.

 A post is the typical webpage in a blog where the webpage’s information is presented in reverse chronological order.
 Blog webpages are posts.
 News webpages are often configured as posts.
 Pages are webpages that stand alone and do not have a time relation to other pages.
-Pages share information that needs to stay constant and not change once the information is created.
+Pages share information that needs to stay reasonably constant and not change often once the information is created, except to be refreshed.